Linda Crampton is a science writer and former high school teacher who loves poetry. She enjoys writing and reading poems.

 Meteoroids are pieces of rock that are generally smaller than asteroids.
 They are sometimes created when one asteroid crashes into another and are also released by comets.
 When meteoroids enter Earth’s atmosphere, they start to burn up and form shooting stars, or meteors.
 If the light of a shooting star is large and very bright, it may be called a fireball.
 When part of a meteor survives the trip through the atmosphere and lands on Earth, it’s called a meteorite.

-Three of the four photos in this article were taken by the Hubble telescope.
+Three of the photos in this article were taken by the Hubble Space Telescope.
 The telescope was launched in 1990 and is still active.
 It has given us some wonderful images.
 The pictures are adjusted by scientists before they are released to the public.
 The adjustments are based on data provided by the telescope.
+The James Webb Space Telescope may make even more amazing and intriguing discoveries.

 Contemplating the Universe